cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 ### Create Array

-#### One-Dimensional Arrays:**
+#### One-Dimensional Arrays

-The general form of a one-dimensional array declaration is

 An array declaration has two components: the type and the name.
+- _type_
-- _type_ declares the element type of the array.
+  - declares the `element type` of the array.
-- The element type determines the data type of each element that comprises the array.
+  - determines the data type of each element that comprises the array.
+  - determines what type of data the array will hold.
   - Like an array of integers, other primitive data types like char, float, double, etc., or user-defined data types (objects of a class).
-- Thus, the element type for the array determines what type of data the array will hold.

 ```java

 type var-name[];
 type[] var-name;

 // both are valid declarations
 int intArray[];